 A copy of the appropriate Standard with Appendices may be obtained from Standards Australia, at https://infostore.saiglobal.com/en-au/Search/All/?searchTerm=Pest+Building

 1. The Consultant reserves the right to reject any application at the consultant’s absolute discretion.
-In this event, any fees, deposit or other monies paid by the client will be refunded the Consultant or Company will not refund any payment if a time is booked and if less then 8 hours notice is given for cancellation or a part or whole inspection is completed in the event of a cancellation then full or part payment will still apply or the client can transfer the payment to another inspection if after 90 days no inspection is done then a 50% to 100% charger will apply.
+In this event, any fees, deposit or other monies paid by the client will be refunded, the Consultant or Company will not refund any payment if a time is booked and if less then 8 hours notice is given for cancellation or a part or whole inspection is completed, or if a payment is not received before the inspection booked time, in the event of a cancellation or a re-booking then full payment will still apply or the client can transfer the payment to another inspection if after 90 days no inspection is done then 100% charger will apply.

 2. The Consultant shall not be liable for failure to perform any duty or obligation that the consultant may have under this agreement, where such failure has been caused by inclement weather, industrial disturbance, inevitable accident, inability to obtain labour or transportation, or any cause outside the reasonable control of the consultant.

 3.In ordering the inspection, You agree that the inspection will be carried out in accordance with the following clauses, which define the scope and limitations of the inspection and the report.

 This Inspection will not cover or report the items listed in Appendix D in AS4349.1-2007.

 This report is not a Structural Report.
 Should you require any advice of a structural nature you should contact a Structural Engineer in relation to this dwelling.

 This Report is NOT Pre-handover Inspection or any type of compliance error(s) Inspection.